winmrsamples/craneoperator/README.md

-# Crane Operator Universal App.
+# Crane Operator Universal App

 This sample illustrates for emerging Mixed Reality headsets can be used for virtual training.